Total Pageviews

 It is what gives us meaning.

-This is why literature is so essential for humanity.
+This is why literature is essential for humanity.

 Why all the forms of cultural creation are the greatest wealth.

-Artists make it possible for humans who are unable to experience their iceberg directly, to do it vicariously, through the artist as the bridge.
+Artists make it possible for humans who are unable to experience their iceberg directly, to do it vicariously, through the artist as their bridge.

-I'll leave it here, because it's a very deep ocean to venture into.
+I'll leave it here.
+It's a very deep ocean cave to dive into.

 No comments: